kimchi-project/kimchi/API.md

         * shutoff: The VM is powered off
     * memory: The amount of memory assigned to the VM (in MB)
     * screenshot: A link to a recent capture of the screen in PNG format
+    * icon: A link to an icon that represents the VM
     * vnc_port: VNC port number.
 The port number exposed will support the websockets protocol and may support vnc over plain TCP as well.
 * **DELETE**: Remove the Virtual Machine
 * **POST**: *See Virtual Machine Actions*